Lenir/TIL/Algorithms/sort-Algorithms_python/README.md

-# python sort
+# Sort Algorithms - Python

-repository for practicing python Sort algorithms!
+repository for practicing Sort algorithms with Python! and with unittest code, too.

 ## implemented
 - Bubble sort